onyx-platform/lib-onyx/README.md

 # lib-onyx

+**lib-onyx is not under active development, and is based on a very old version of Onyx.
+We'll get back to it at some point.**

 An Onyx library with a collection of functions and idioms that are useful for batch and streaming workflows.

 Support for: